British colonisation of Tasmania: Agricultural expansion 1818 - 1830

 In 1818, Britain expropriated 50 acres overlooking Hobart to use as "John Hangan’s farm, Rowland Loane’s lost cause, the Government Garden, the Royal Society’s Gardens, Hobart Botanical Gardens and, from 1967, the Royal Tasmanian Botanical Gardens."
 This land has been used to grow food, experiment with trial crops, introduce exotic food to the colony, classify and propagate plants, and most importantly provide refuge for endangered species.
 Convict and native labor used on this land to stretch budgets well into the 20th century.

-By 1820, British authorities controlled around 15 percent of Tasmania, stretching from Hobart to Launceston.
+By 1820, British authorities controlled around 15 per cent of Tasmania, stretching from Hobart to Launceston.
 Much of this land had been settled for farming, with colonists exporting grain to Britain and rearing cattle for local consumption.
 It was during this agricultural expansion that the population of colonists grew from 7,185 in 1821 to 24,279 in 1830.
 During this time, the British authorities ceded rural land owned by the Crown to British colonists.
 About 6,000 settlers received land along rivers on the Eastern Midland Plain between Hobart and Launceston under this scheme, and many colonists also settled along the Meander River west of Launceston.
 These settlers reared sheep and exported wool and mutton to Northern England.
 The total number of sheep reared on Tasmania was around 1,000,000.
-Over time, the British acquired over 30 percent of Tasmanian land, and the entire area became known as the Settled Districts.
+Over time, the British acquired over 30 per cent of Tasmanian land, and the entire area became known as the Settled Districts.
 By 1823 the population of Aboriginal people was estimated at around 2,000.

 Dogs were first introduced to Tasmania by British colonists, used to hunt game, such as kangaroos.
 Aboriginal people, convicts and settlers used the dogs as a way to source food and also used dog fur for clothing and shoes.
 They also used the kangaroo meat and fur that was hunted by the dogs as produce to sell.
 This hunting culture slowed down the agricultural development.